 Even if you are still working out the root cause, you will be able to move onto identifying if your child’s feeding is problematic with the below red flags.
 It is important to keep searching for the root cause and realise that your child’s journey is not about something that you’ve done wrong.
 Harbouring guilt is not helpful in this situation, yet, your feelings are valid and worthwhile exploring productively.

 The second step: Understand WHEN Fussy Eating is MORE than developmentally typical

 Below, I’ve made a little summary of the “red flags” for feeding difficulties and these are based on Dr Kaye Toomey’s set of red flags for problematic feeding.
 This is effectively your blueprint for knowing if your child is experiencing more problematic feeding and if professional help should be sought.

 Well-Meaning But Wrong Fussy Eater Advice

-Unfortunately the internet is full of well-meaning but misguided advice like “they won’t starve themselves”, “don’t worry about it” or “they will grow out of it”.
+Unfortunately, the internet is full of well-meaning but misguided advice like “they won’t starve themselves”, “don’t worry about it” or “they will grow out of it”.
 And hence why this post I wrote – The 9 Things NOT to say to a parent of a fussy eater – strikes a chord with so many parents with fussy, picky or problematic feeders on their hands.
 In actual fact, when red flags are flying, children can and will cause themselves irreversible damage.
-This article by Kristen Yarker highlights just how unhelpful this “well meaning” advice can be.
-And Jo Cormack published this open letter to the Doctor on why a parent’s concerns should always be addressed and not dismissed (even when a child is reaching their growth milestones).
+Jo Cormack has also written two great articles that may help you sift through “well-meaning but WRONG advice” (this one on the WORST advice and this one on the BEST advice.“

 A Note on Stress